ccos89/lapis-catpuccin/readme.md

 ## Notes

 I will try to keep these files updated along with the Lapis note type, but please keep in mind updating Lapis without updating these files will likely break your cards.
+This is avoidable by waiting to update your Lapis version until I can patch these, or by using the default theme they provide in the meantime.

-For issues with these files please contact me (open issue or ping ccos on TMW) rather than the Lapis maintainers.
+For issues with these files please contact me by preferably opening an issue, or pinging me on TMW.

 Contributors welcome for addt'l themes (submit PR).